 FAQ: Tony Beets Quick Answers

-Tony Beets was born and raised in Wijdenes, a small village in the Netherlands.
-He moved to Dawson City, Yukon, Canada in 1984.
+| Where is Tony Beets from? | Tony Beets was born and raised in Wijdenes, a small village in the Netherlands.
+He moved to Dawson City, Yukon, Canada in 1984. |

-In Season 15 alone, Tony’s operation produced over 7,333 ounces of gold worth approximately $26 million.
-His total production across multiple decades of mining is in the hundreds of thousands of ounces.
+| How much gold has Tony Beets found? | In Season 15 alone, Tony’s operation produced over 7,333 ounces worth approximately $26 million.
+His total production across multiple decades runs into the hundreds of thousands of ounces. |

-Yes.
-Tony Beets remains one of the main cast members on Discovery Channel’s Gold Rush as of Season 15 (2025–2026).
-His son Kevin now also runs his own crew on the show.
+| Is Tony Beets still on Gold Rush? | Yes.
+Tony Beets remains one of the main cast members on Discovery Channel’s Gold Rush as of Season 15 (2025 to 2026).
+His son Kevin now also runs his own crew on the show. |

-Tony Beets was born on December 15, 1959, which makes him 65 years old as of 2025.
+| How old is Tony Beets? | Tony Beets was born on December 15, 1959, making him 65 years old as of 2025. |

-Tony purchased the Wounded Moose claim for $4 million 213 claims with up to $200 million potential.
-The deal hit a major roadblock when the water license was never properly transferred to Tony’s name, forcing his crews to pause operations on the new land.
+| What happened with the Wounded Moose deal? | Tony purchased the Wounded Moose claim for $4 million, 213 claims with up to $200 million potential.
+The deal hit a major roadblock when the water license was never properly transferred to Tony’s name, forcing his crews to pause large-scale operations on the new land. |

-Estimates place Tony Beets’ net worth between $15 million and $20 million USD, based on his long mining career and Gold Rush earnings.
+| What is Tony Beets’ net worth? | Estimates place Tony Beets’ net worth between $15 million and $20 million USD, based on his long mining career and Gold Rush earnings. |

-Tony’s wife is Minnie Beets.
-She plays an active role in the family’s mining business and frequently appears on Gold Rush.
+| Who is Tony Beets’ wife? | Tony’s wife is Minnie Beets.
+She plays an active role in the family’s mining business and frequently appears on Gold Rush. |

 The Bigger Picture